 The minimum Field QC Requirements are outlined in the TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue: RG-415 (August 2012 or most recent version).
 Specific requirements are outlined below.
-Field QC sample results are submitted with the laboratory data report (see Section A9).
+No Field QC samples will be collected for this project.